 Marine Equipment Directive (2014/90/EU)

-While the result of Brexit negotiations has yet to be clarified, our work as NoBo for the Marine Equipment Directive is an activity that we are watching closely for any potential impact and have taken proactive measures accordingly to ensure we can provide uninterrupted services to our clients.
+While the result of Brexit negotiations has yet to be clarified, our work as NoBo for the Marine Equipment Directive is an activity that we are watching closely for any potential impact and have taken proactive measures accordingly to enables us to provide uninterrupted services to our clients.

 We are firmly committed to remaining a major EU NoBo under the Marine Equipment Directive and there are several options for how this will be achieved, dependent on the final agreements made between the EU and UK.

-Although Brexit negotiations could result in arrangements under which the UK continues to operate its own NoBos, we are actively preparing for the possibility that UK NoBos will lose their current status from March 2019.
-We already hold accreditations in several major EU27 countries and we are expanding these approvals to replicate the appointments we hold in the UK.
-We have already submitted applications for the Marine Equipment Directive in the Netherlands.
+Although Brexit negotiations could result in arrangements under which the UK continues to operate its own NoBos, we actively preparing for the possibility that UK NoBos will lose their status from March 2019.
+We have submitted an application for appointment as a NoBo for the Marine Equipment Directive in the Netherlands.

 In addition to pursuing EU NoBo appointments to maintain support for our clients to access the European markets, we will also work closely with UK regulatory bodies to enable us to continue to support clients in accessing UK markets post-Brexit.